What Should You Do in an Electrical Emergency

 If someone experiences electric shock:

-- Do Not Touch Them: Avoid direct contact with the person until you ensure that the source of electricity is turned off.
+1. Do Not Touch Them: Avoid direct contact with the person until you’re certain the power source has been turned off.

 Handling Fallen Power Lines

-Fallen power lines pose a serious threat and should be treated with extreme caution:
+Fallen power lines pose a serious threat and must be treated with extreme caution:

-- Stay Away: Maintain at least 40 feet distance from any fallen power line.
+• Stay Away: Maintain at least 40 feet (about 12 meters) distance from any fallen power line.

-- Do Not Touch: Never attempt to move or touch fallen lines; they may still be live and conducting electricity.
+• Do Not Touch: Never attempt to move or touch fallen power lines, as they may still be live and extremely dangerous.

 Preventing Future Electrical Emergencies